ShadiGhaneem/PokemonsGame_4/README.md

 ### Design:

+- Client_python folder : contains all the graph classes, e.g. edge data, node data, directed weighted graph, graph algorithms and so.
+-  This section is responsible of creating graphs, edges and algorithms from graph theory such as shortest path and check whether the graph is connected by using Dijkstra-algorithm and BFS...
+-  We used the classes that we had Implemented in the previous assignmet (EX3).
+-  New Main classes :
+-   They contains all the game planning and running, Pokemon and agent classes, GUI and more.
+This part is responsible for running the game (automatically by algorithm) and the GUI.
+    -  client.py : Manges all the Networking with  the servers , and takes all the data  and the graph .
+    -  student_code.py : we use all the implementation and the Algorithms ...
+- and One secondry class:
+ - Calc_Pos: this class we implement in order to find the edge fot each pokemon and the position would be calculated  by linear equation
 The game based of 2 parts -
-api - contains all the graph classes, e.g. edge data, node data, directed weighted graph, graph algorithms and so.
-This section is responsible of creating graphs, edges and algorithms from graph theory such as shortest path and check whether the graph is connected by using Dijkstra-algorithm anf BFS. gameClient - contains all the game planning and running, Pokemon and agent classes, GUI and more.
-This part is responsible for running the game (automatically by algorithm) and the GUI.
-To run the game there is two options, by a jar file or by login with a login screen.

 ### How to run?
  - In order to be able to use this project, you should have JDK 11 or above (not tetsted on older versions).